bweatherson/demons/latest-export.md

 - Say what's really good - sorting the cliches into good and bad ones, developing better cliches etc. And defensivism is just as useful for that, maybe better, than proceduralism

 # Against Decisiveness {#decisive}

+At the heart of causal ratificationism is the claim that in many decision problems, there is no uniquely rational solution.
+And this isn't because the options are tied.
+Rather, it is because each of them is acceptable once it is made.
+Causal ratificationism is _indecisive_; it doesn't always provide a verdict on what to do.

+This chapter argues that the right decision theory, whatever it is, is indecisive.
+Or, to be a little more precise, it will be an argument that the right theory, whatever it is, is _weakly indecisive_.
+As I'll define the terms, causal ratificationism is _strongly indecisive_, and the argument of this chapter won't entail that the right theory should be strongly indecisive.
+In fact, in the whole book I'm not going to offer any kind of proof that the right theory is strongly indecisive.
+Instead, I'll argue for a number of constraints, including weak indecisiveness, and argue that causal ratificationism is the best way to satisfy those constraints.
+The most distinctive of these constraints is weak indecisiveness, and the point of this chapter is to motivate that constraint.

+The last two paragraphs used a lot of terminology, and section \@ref(decisive-terms) clarifies and defines the key terms.
+Then in sections \@ref(decisive-games)–\@ref(decisive-examples), I'll argue that the right theory, whatever it is, is weakly indecisive.
+In section \@ref(decisive-theories) I'll show how this causes problems for most existing decision theories in philosophy, and compare it to existing objections to some of those theories.
+Finally in section \@ref(decisive-further), I'll discuss how these considerations

 # Against Rational Possibility {#dilemma}